 Funlayo Easter Wood

-Funlayo Easter Wood is a doctoral candidate in African and African American Studies with a primary field in Religion.
+Funlayo Easter Wood received a Ph.D. in African and African American Studies with a primary field in Religion.
 An initiate of Obatala and Iyanifa, she is delighted to contribute her voice as a scholar-practitioner and is dedicated to combining scholarship with social praxis.

 Funlayo’s dissertation project, “Objects and Immortals: The Life of Obi in Ifa-Orisa Religion” will produce the first full-scale scholarly text on the kola nut (obi) in the context of Yoruba indigenous religion.
 Its primary concern is documenting the uses of obi and exploring the ways in which characterizations of and interactions with obi reflect important religio-philosophical perspectives, particularly those of an ontological, epistemological, ethical, and existential nature.
 Her larger work investigates philosophical, theological, and semiotic aspects of Ifa-Orisa religious practice and comparative analysis of the tradition, within all of which she privileges Yoruba language as a conduit to understanding.
 Additional areas of focus include African/a philosophy, gender and sexuality in African and indigenous religions, and intersections between religion, science, and technology.